Blind3y3Design/accessibility-playbook/src/index.md

 ---
 layout: layouts/home
-title: "Accessibility Toolkit"
+title: "Accessibility Playbook"
 ---

-## Welcome to the Accessibility Toolkit.
+## Welcome to the Accessibility Playbook.

 Accessibility is incredibly important, yet often overlooked in traditional digital design and development education.
-This toolkit aims to be a resource for teams and idividuals to learn how to create beautiful, accessible, and inclusive digital experiences.
+This playbook aims to be a resource for teams and idividuals to learn how to create beautiful, accessible, and inclusive digital experiences.